sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _github-proxy: less than 1000 remaining calls to GitHub before hitting the rate limit_
+- _github-proxy: less than 500 remaining calls to GitHub before hitting the rate limit for 5m0s_

 **Possible solutions:**